lumen-lab-polyu/lumen-lab-polyu.github.io/joinus.md

 ## External Visitors not at PolyU

 Visitors are another good option for us.
-To apply, please email me by pitching me a project idea.
+To apply, please email me with a project idea, along with your complete CV and supporting documents.